Android O Tutorial: Using Custom Font Resources

 My two font choices are:

 Here are the available font styles for Merriweather.
-I’m happy with just the regular font so I’ll take just that.
+I’m happy with just the regular font so I’ll take that alone.

 You can download the .otf or .ttf fonts of your choice and drop them in the res/fonts folder.